slavar/Pennywise/README.md

 - Portfolio comprised of ETFs, shares, and bonds.
 - Friendly UX/UI with risk and horizon sliders.
 - Historic portfolio performance graph (1, 3, and 5 years) with gain/loss indicators.
+- Persist custom portfolio analyses in MongoDB for logged-in users.

 ## Tech Stack